‘Be Courageous My Brothers. The Lord is With You’

 It was the time during his mother’s terminal illness that solidified his decision to become a priest.
 He was gratified by the care the doctors and nurses gave his mother.
 When a priest arrived to give her the last rites, Deacon Olszewski realized that while healing the body is important, healing the soul is vital.

-Deacon Tsui, a fourth-generation Chinese Catholic, was an active member of the Legion of Mary and served as a missionary in China.
-He also joined a monastic community in France.
+Deacon Tsui, a fourth-generation Chinese Catholic, was an active member of the Legion of Mary and also joined a monastic community in France.

 After spending several years in the monastic community, he returned home to take care of his terminally ill mother.
 A few years later, he took care of his dying father.
 After his father passed away, he went abroad to discern God’s will.
 After a period of prayer and discernment, he believed God was calling him to serve in the Diocese of Brooklyn.